WMD-group/WMD-group.github.io/a_news.md

 title: News
 permalink: /news/
 ---

+### March 2016
+* 08.03.16 - Federico and Clovis explain the unusual behaviour of mixed halide perovskites in [Journal of Physical Chemistry Letters](http://pubs.acs.org/doi/abs/10.1021/acs.jpclett.6b00226) this week.

 ### February 2016
 * 19.02.16 - Aron has been appointed as a Fellow of the [Royal Society of Chemistry](https://en.wikipedia.org/wiki/Fellow_of_the_Royal_Society_of_Chemistry).
 * 17.02.16 - The group has been sucessful in two [PRACE](http://www.prace-ri.eu) projects that provide access to the largest European supercomputers: one on photoferroics and one on metastable switches.
 Happy computing!